-SURROUND SPILL
+STEREO/SURROUND SPILL

-Surround spill controls provide the ability to control the elements that make up a surround path independently.
+Spill controls provide the ability to control the elements that make up a stereo or surround path independently.

 If a full-featured dedicated monitor panel is fitted, the user has access to spill controls.
 Please note that there is an alternate dedicated monitor panel type which does not have fader or joystick controls.